Theaflavin

 - ^ a b Li D, et al. Identification of a PKCepsilon-dependent regulation of myocardial contraction by epicatechin-3-gallate.
 Am J Physiol Heart Circ Physiol.
 (2008)

-- ^ Ikeda I, et al. Black-tea polyphenols decrease micellar solubility of cholesterol in vitro and intestinal absorption of cholesterol in rats.
+- ^ Ikeda I, et al. Black-tea polyphenols decrease micellar solubility of lipid balance in vitro and intestinal absorption of lipid balance in rats.
 J Agric Food Chem.
 (2010)

 - ^ Vermeer MA, Mulder TP, Molhuizen HO.
-Theaflavins from black tea, especially theaflavin-3-gallate, reduce the incorporation of cholesterol into mixed micelles.
+Theaflavins from black tea, especially theaflavin-3-gallate, reduce the incorporation of lipid balance into mixed micelles.
 J Agric Food Chem.
 (2008)

 - ^ Yang M, Wang C, Chen H. Green, oolong and black tea extracts modulate lipid metabolism in hyperlipidemia rats fed high-sucrose diet.
 J Nutr Biochem.
 (2001)

-- ^ Trautwein EA, et al. Purified black tea theaflavins and theaflavins/catechin supplements did not affect serum lipids in healthy individuals with mildly to moderately elevated cholesterol concentrations.
+- ^ Trautwein EA, et al. Purified black tea theaflavins and theaflavins/catechin supplements did not affect serum lipids in healthy individuals with mildly to moderately elevated lipid balance concentrations.
 Eur J Nutr.
 (2010)

 - ^ a b c Kuo KL, et al. Comparative studies on the hypolipidemic and growth suppressive effects of oolong, black, pu-erh, and green tea leaves in rats.
 J Agric Food Chem.
 (2005)